 A veterinary certificate may be required in certain circumstances.
 This is an official health clearance from a registered vet confirming your animal is ready to fly.
 It must be issued within 14 days of your flight.

-You will be required to present a copy to Virgin Australia Cargo when dropping off your animal at the cargo shed, if one of the following conditions apply to your animal:
+You will be required to present a copy to Virgin Australia Cargo when dropping off your animal at the cargo shed, if one or more of the following conditions apply to your animal:

 You can also ask your vet about: